Destination: England: London

 The Sloane Square

 For those who do not want to spend a lot but require a great location and like a cheeky, contemporary design, the Sloane Square Hotel, which opened in 2006, is a good option.
 The 102-room hotel sits right on Sloane Square, so you are within walking distance to Chelsea, Knightsbridge and Belgravia.
 The rooms are small but tastefully outfitted with quilts, LCD TVs, minibars and good lighting.
-Some rooms are specially designed to accommodate traveling families (see photos).
+Some rooms are specially designed to accommodate traveling families.
 An added plus is that the popular restaurant, the Botanist is virtually off the lobby (it’s right around the corner).
-Rooms from $265 for a single and $312 for a double.

 Who it’s right for: Style seekers on a budget who want a chic location and don’t require lots of special attention or space to spread out.